walkenho/walkenho.github.io/_posts/2019-01-21-interpolating-time-series-p2-spark.md

 ### Forward-fill and Backward-fill Using Window Functions
-When using a forward-fill, we fill in the missing data with the latest known value before now.
-In contrast, when using a backwards-fill, we fill-in the data with the next known value.
-This idea of looking at a subset of data is well known and used in SQL and can be implemented using the `pyspark.sql.Window` function in combination with `last()` and `first()`.
-The crucial part in both cases is to use the `ignorenulls=True` argument.
-On the partitioned and sorted data, we look for:
+When using a forward-fill, we infill the missing data with the latest known value.
+In contrast, when using a backwards-fill, we infill the data with the next known value.
+This can be achieved using an SQL window function in combination with last() and first().
+To make sure that we don't infill the missing values with another missing value, use the ignorenulls=True argument.
+We also need to make sure that we set the correct window ranges.
+For the forward-fill, we restrict the window to values between minus infinity and now (we only look into the past, not into the future), for the backward-fill we restrict the window to values between now and infinity (we only look into the future, we don't look into the past).
+The code below shows how to implement this.

-* forward-fill: the last not-null value in the window ranging from minus infinity to now
-* backward-fill: the first not-null value in the window ranging from now to plus infinity

-Here is how to create the interpolated columns and add them to the dataframe.
-We also keep the interpolated read times since we will need them for the interpolation to calculate the time-difference for which we need to interpolate.
-Looking at the code below, it becomes clear, why we needed to keep the readtime_existent column from the previous steps.
-If we only had the interpolated read times, we could not figure out how big this gap was.
+Note, that if we want to use interpolation instead of forward or backward fill, we need to know the time difference between the previous, existing and the next, existing read value.
+Therefore, we need to keep the readtime_existent column.

 ```python
 from pyspark.sql import Window